-Automated Teller Machines (ATMs) allow you to make cash withdrawals and several others transactions.
+Automated Teller Machines (ATMs) allow you to make cash withdrawals and several other transactions.
 This is free at your own bank and its branches, but other bank ATMs may charge a $2-4 fee.
 You will need an ATM card or a debit card to use the ATM machine.
 There is a limit on how much money you can withdraw at one time or in a single day.
 Check with your bank for details.

 Using a Debit Card

-A debit card is connected directly to your checking account and is used like a credit card (such as MasterCard or Visa), except that the charges made are deducted directly from your checking account immediately.
+A debit card is connected directly to your checking account and is used as a credit card (such as MasterCard or Visa), except that the charges made are deducted directly from your checking account immediately.
 You won't get a separate bill at the end of the month as with a credit card.
-Be sure to keep track of your spending, as most bank will charge around $25 each time you overdraw your account.
+Be sure to keep track of your spending, as most banks will charge around $25 each time you overdraw your account.

 How to Write a Check

 Americans still use paper checks sometimes rather than paying with cash or a debit card for big purchases.
-When opening your bank account, you’ll be given a check book.
+When opening your bank account, you’ll be given a checkbook.
 You may use checks, for example, when paying rent or bills.
 Note it may be easier and faster to pay online, when possible.

 Here are steps to follow when writing a check.
 An example is provided below:

 - Write the date that you are “issuing” or writing the check.

 - Write the name of the person or business to whom you are making payment and draw a line so no one can add to the name.

 - Write the dollar amount in numerals (for example, $20.53).
 Do not leave any space in between the dollar sign and the first number.